-If it doesn’t work, return to the menu and select the next option, Clear storage.
+If it doesn’t work, return to the menu and select the next option, Clear Storage.
 It’s like installing the software from scratch because this erases all of its data.
-After doing this, you’ll probably need to tweak Auto settings once more.
+After doing this, you’ll probably need to tweak the auto settings once more.

 If Android Auto Still Won’t Connect Properly

 If none of the aforementioned fixes resolves your auto issue, you most likely have a more significant issue with your phone or automobile.

 If you can, try using another Android phone to connect to your car or another vehicle that supports Auto.
 This will assist you in identifying the issue.